-In 2006, the NHMSIII data show that almost all variables have significant effects on the decision to purchase private health insurance.
-First, the results show strong socioeconomic differences.
-Purchasing private health insurance is associated with higher income when individuals with household monthly income of more than RM 1,000 to RM 1,999 (the reference group) are more likely to have private health insurance, whereas on the other hand, individuals with monthly income lower than the reference group are less likely to buy private health insurance.
+In 2006, the NHMSIII data show almost all variables have significant effects on the decision to purchase private health insurance.
+Firstly, the results show that there are strong socioeconomic differences.
+The purchase of private health insurance is associated with higher income where individuals with household monthly income more than RM1,000 - RM1,999 (the reference group) are more likely to have private health insurance while on the other hand, individuals with monthly income lower than the reference group are less likely to buy private health insurance.
 Education also plays an important role in determining the probability of having insurance.
-The results suggest that compared to individuals with secondary education, individuals with primary education or who received no formal education are less likely to have private health insurance.
-In contrast, maybe due to many interesting health insurance policies available in the market and with better information from higher education, individuals with tertiary education are more likely to purchase private health insurance in 2006.
+The results suggest that as compared to individuals with secondary education, individuals who have primary education or received no formal education are less likely to have private health insurance while individuals with tertiary education are more likely to purchase private health insurance.

-Notably, the sample means in Table 4 show that 42% of private employees have private health insurance.
-The bivariate probit results, however, show that individuals who work as private employees are less likely to have private health insurance than government employees.
-The self-employed, housewives and the unemployed are also less likely to purchase private health insurance compared to government employees.
-The introduction of CuepacsCARE for government employees and civil servants in 1999 increased the trend of taking up private health insurance among public sector employees.
-Furthermore, because government employees must pay out-of-pocket when they seek treatment at private hospitals, they are likely to purchase private health insurance to avoid the waiting lists and longer waiting times at government hospitals.
-On the other hand, most private employees do not purchase private health insurance, because they have access to treatment at private hospitals through their employment health benefits.
-Meanwhile, individuals who are working as professionals, technical or clerical workers are more likely to have private health insurance, whereas persons who are working in agriculture and other job sectors are less likely to have private health insurance.
+Even though the sample means in Table 4 show that 42% of the private employees have private health insurance, the bivariate probit results show that individuals who work as private employees are less likely to have private health insurance than government employees.
+The self-employed, housewives and the unemployed are also less likely to purchase private health insurance as compared to government employees.
+The introduction of CuepacsCARE for government employees and civil servants in 1999 has increased the taking up of private health insurance among the public sector employees.
+Furthermore, since government employees have to pay out-of-pocket when they seek treatment at private hospitals, they are likely to purchase private health insurance to avoid waiting lists and longer waiting time at government hospitals.
+On the other hand, most private employees do not need private health insurance since they have access to treatment at private hospitals from their employment health benefits.
+Meanwhile, individuals who are working as professionals, technical or clerical workers are more likely to have private health insurance while persons who are working in agriculture and other job sectors are less likely to have private health insurance.

 Older men above the age of 45 years and all women aged 21 years and above as well as individuals who are not married are less likely to have private health insurance.
-Compared to Malays, the Chinese, Indian and other Bumiputeras have a higher probability of securing private health insurance, whereas other ethnicity variables show otherwise.
+As compared to Malays, the Chinese, Indian and other Bumiputeras have higher probability of having private health insurance while other ethnicities variable show otherwise.

-Despite living in the least developed states, individuals in the Eastern Region (Pahang, Terengganu and Kelantan) are more likely to purchase private health insurance compared to individuals who live on the West Coast.
-This might be the case because the distribution of government employees is higher on the East Coast (11.9%) than on the West Coast (9.3%) and in East Malaysia (11.8%).
-As noted, the present study found that government employees are more likely to have private health insurance.
-Because most insurance companies exclude individuals with pre-existing conditions from purchasing private health insurance, the present study found that similar to 1996 results, all health condition variables were not significant in determining the purchase of private health insurance except for those with diabetes.
-Because private health insurance plans do not cover preexisting illnesses or conditions, individuals with diabetes are less likely to purchase private health insurance.
+Despite being in the least developed states, individuals in the Eastern Region (Pahang, Terengganu and Kelantan) are more likely to purchase private health insurance as compared to individuals who live in the West Coast.
+This might be because the distribution of government employees is higher in the East Coast (11.9%) than in the West Coast (9.3%) and East Malaysia (11.8%).
+Earlier this study found that government employees are more likely to have private health insurance.
+Since most insurance companies excluded individuals with pre-existing conditions from purchasing private health insurance, this study found that similar to 1996 results, all health conditions variables are not significant in determining the purchasing of private health insurance except for diabetes.
+Since private health insurance plans do not cover pre-existing illness or conditions, individuals with diabetes are less likely to purchase private health insurance.